EsotericSoftware/spine-runtimes/spine-libgdx/README.md

 ```

 ### Gradle
-To add the spine-libgdx runtime to your libGDX Gradle project, add the following dependencies in the `build.gradle` file at the root of your libGDX project.
+To add the spine-libgdx runtime to your libGDX Gradle project, add the following dependencies to the `core` project in the `build.gradle` file at the root of your libGDX project:

 ```
 project(":core") {